The Online Master of Accounting

 Expedite Your Preparation for the CPA Exam

-A Master of Accounting degree is an important step on the path toward becoming a certified public accountant (CPA), and the CPA exam is the most well-known credential of competency in the accounting profession.
+A Master of Accounting degree is an important step on the path toward becoming a certified public accountant (CPA), and the CPA examination is the most well-known credential of competency in the accounting profession.
 In order to sit for the CPA exam, most states* require students to complete 150 hours of coursework—the equivalent of five years of school—in addition to specific accounting and business credits.

 William & Mary’s specialized Online Master of Accounting program helps you progress toward fulfilling CPA coursework requirements.
 If you need additional coursework to complete your 150 hours, you’ll be eligible to take any of our online courses, across programs, based on availability and instructor approval.